Rohitjoshi9023/PHP-Awesome-Collection/htaccess.md

-# Amazing .htaccess Tips and Tricks
+# Amazing .htaccess Tips and Tricks😍😍😍
 .htaccess Definition ^
 Apache server software provides distributed (i.e., directory-level) configuration via Hypertext Access files.
 These .htaccess files enable the localized fine-tuning of Apache’s universal system-configuration directives, which are defined in Apache’s main configuration file.
 The localized .htaccess directives must operate from within a file named .htaccess.
 The user must have appropriate file permissions to access and/or edit the .htaccess file.